Relative hyperbolicity of hyperbolic-by-cyclic groups: Introduction

 \subsection{Acknowledgments.}

 SKMS was supported by CEFIPRA grant number 5801-1, ``Interactions between dynamical systems, geometry and number theory".
 Work on the paper was started when SKMS was visiting l'Institut Fourier.
-He gratefully acknowledges their hospitality.
+He gratefully acknowledges their hospitality. {We are grateful to the referee for several inputs which have improved the paper.}